 If you’re looking for a powerful laptop that provides some additional horsepower for more demanding tasks, then chances are you’ll be considering a 15-inch laptop.
 There was a time when your choices were limited to a traditional clamshell, but that’s changing.

-Today, there are more powerful 2-in-1 options that offer higher-end GPUs, and most recently HP released its Spectre x360 15 with a six-core Intel CPU that’s in the same class as you’ll find in laptops like the Apple MacBook Pro 15.
-We’re going to compare those two laptops here to see if you can get the performance and functionality you want in a modern 2-in-1.
+Today, there are more powerful 2-in-1 options that offer higher-end CPUs.
+In this battle for your buck, we compare the latest HP Spectre x360 15 model with Apple’s discontinued MacBook Pro 15 to see if you can get the performance and functionality you need.

 Neither of these 15-inch laptops aims to be particularly small, compared to a host of competitors using tiny bezels to fit their displays into diminutive chassis.
 That’s even truer with the Spectre x360, given that its top and bottom bezels are even larger to accommodate its 360-degree convertible nature.

 As such, the MacBook Pro is lightly smaller except for its depth.
 It measures 0.61 inches thin versus the 0.79-inch thickness with the HP model.
 It’s lighter too at 4.02 pounds compared to the Spectre’s 4.23 pounds.
 Honestly, it’s all just numbers: You won’t notice a difference between the two.

 What you give up in flexibility — the Spectre x360’s display swivel from laptop to Netflix-binging media mode to a very large and cumbersome tablet — you gain in a more comfortable laptop to carry around.

 Both notebooks enjoy solid build quality with all-aluminum constructions, however.
 The MacBook Pro’s chassis maintains the same elegant and understated aesthetic that’s graced the line for a few generations.